What is a gap year?

 A clear career direction?

-A break from studies now, with plans to restart?
+A break now, with plans to continue later?

 Time to find yourself?